Northern Songs: Merger with Sony Music Publishing

 In 1995, Jackson merged his catalogue with Sony Music's publishing for a reported £59 million, establishing Sony/ATV Music Publishing, in which he retained half ownership.
 As a company, Northern Songs was dissolved in 1995.
-In April 2006 a package was proposed whereby Jackson would borrow £186,480,000 and reduce the interest rate payable on a loan he had, while giving Sony a future option to buy half of Jackson's stake in their jointly-owned publishing company, leaving Jackson with a 25% stake.
+In April 2006 a package was proposed whereby Jackson would borrow £186,480,000 and reduce the interest rate payable on a loan he had, while giving Sony a future option to buy half of Jackson's stake in their jointly owned publishing company, leaving Jackson with a 25% stake.
 Jackson agreed to a Sony-backed refinancing deal, although the finalised details were not made public.
 Jackson's estate sold its remaining stake to Sony in 2016, and the company's name was reverted to Sony Music Publishing in February 2021.

-In 2017, it was reported that McCartney had reached a settlement with Sony to regain control over much of The Beatles' catalog.
+In 2017, it was reported that McCartney had reached a settlement with Sony in his effort to regain control over much of the Beatles' catalog.
+At the time, it wasn't clear how the settlement affected his copyright claims.